133caesium/AngelaYu100DaysOfCode/README.md

 # AngelaYu100DaysOfCode
 Starting a #100DaysOfCode challenge to improve my python coding.

+I was motivated to start this challenge by <a href="https://twitter.com/yu_angela">Angela Yu's</a> 100 Days of Python course.

 I will work in branches to keep the code in a single repo.

-<h2>Completed Days</h2>
+I'm currently studying a Masters in Information Technology at the University of Auckland, so will substitute other projects in occasionally.

 <h2>Completed Days</h2>
 <h3>Day 1: Tuesday, 10 August 2021</h3>
 <ul>